 Learn something new every day More Info... by email

 A demo tape, which is really short for demonstration tape, is the music industry’s equivalent of a resume.
-A demo tape is a sample sound recording of a song or songs that a hopeful artist uses to catch the attention of record labels and producers.
-Though initially the demo tape was almost exclusively in cassette tape form, a cassette tape or compact disc recording could both be considered a demo tape today.
-For would-be musicians the demo tape is one of the first pro-active steps towards landing a recording contract.
+It is a sample sound recording of a song or songs that a hopeful artist uses to catch the attention of record labels and producers.
+Though initially the demo tape was almost exclusively in cassette tape form, a cassette tape or compact disc recording could both be used today.

 A demo tape serves two purposes in the music industry.
-For the artist, a demo tape is necessary to get their name and sound heard by as many people as possible.
-For the record labels and producers, demo tapes are a way of weeding out the artists they aren’t interested in and of finding the right new artist before another label signs them.
+For the artist, the tape is necessary to get their name and sound heard by as many people as possible.
+For the record labels and producers, these tapes are a way of weeding out the artists they aren’t interested in and of finding the right new artist before another label signs them.

 Music industry professionals have very little time to spend listening to the hundreds of tapes they are sent and may only hear the first 30 seconds or so of recorded sound.
 For this reason, hopeful artists choose their song and manage their sound quality carefully.
 Additionally, a name, address, contact phone number and brief letter of introduction are always included with a demo tape.